2012-13 Michigan Men's Basketball Roster

 Wolverines Overcome Shooting Slump in Victory over Nebraska

-Before joining the Wolverine program, Jordan spent three years at Iowa (2007-10) as an assistant coach under former Hawkeye head coach Todd Lickliter.
-Prior to his arrival at Iowa, Jordan spent four years coaching at his alma mater, Butler (2003-07), as an assistant coach for three seasons (2004-07) and as the coordinator of basketball operations for one season (2003-04).
+Before joining the Wolverine program, Jordan spent three years at Iowa (2007-10) under Todd Lickliter.
+Prior to his arrival at Iowa, Jordan spent four years coaching at his alma mater, Butler (2003-07), working as an assistant coach for three seasons (2004-07) and as the coordinator of basketball operations for one season (2003-04).

-Jordan helped guide the Bulldogs to a 29-7 record in 2006-07, sharing the Horizon League regular-season title in 2007.
+Jordan helped guide the Bulldogs to a 29-7 record in 2006-07, sharing the Horizon League regular season title in 2007.
 Butler advanced to the Sweet 16 in the NCAA Tournament that year before a loss to eventual national champion, Florida.
 There he coached All-Horizon guards Mike Green and A.J.
 Graves.

 Before embarking on his coaching career, Jordan was a starting guard at Butler (1998-2001), helping the Bulldogs win three conference tournament titles and two Midwestern Collegiate Conference regular-season championships.
 He participated in four consecutive postseason tournaments -- NCAA (1998, 2000, '01) and NIT (1999) -- and helped record Butler's first NCAA tournament win in 39 years with a 79-63 win over Wake Forest in 2001.